Observing spin-squeezed states under spin-exchange collisions for a second: Acknowledgments

-We thank Jean-No\"el Fuchs, Fr\'ed\'eric Pi\'echon and Franck Lalo\"e for fruitful discussions, and also thank JNF for assistance with the numerical simulation.
-We acknowledge early contributions to the setup from Ralf Kohlhaas and Th\'eo Laudat and are indebted to Tobias Gross of Laseroptik GmbH for advice on the fiber mirror coatings.
-This is work is supported by the European Research Council (ERC) (Advanced Grant 671133 EQUEMI), by the D\'el\'egation G\'en\'erale de l'Armement (DGA) via the ANR ASTRID program (Contract No. ANR-14-ASTR-0010) and by R\'egion Ile-de-France (DIM SIRTEQ).
+We thank Jean-No\"el Fuchs, Fr\'ed\'eric Pi\'echon and Franck Lalo\"e for fruitful discussions, and also thank J.-N. F. for assistance with the numerical simulation.
+We acknowledge early contributions to the experiment from Ralf Kohlhaas and Th\'eo Laudat and are indebted to Tobias Gross of Laseroptik GmbH for advice on the fiber mirror coatings.
+This work is supported by the European Research Council (ERC) (Advanced Grant 671133 EQUEMI), by the D\'el\'egation G\'en\'erale de l'Armement (DGA) via the ANR ASTRID program (Contract No. ANR-14-ASTR-0010) and by R\'egion Ile-de-France (DIM SIRTEQ).